MyDemo-Organization/programming-practice-new/src/main/java/ds/graph/README.md

   - Normal :white_check_mark:
   - Using Disjoint set (union & find) :x:
     - may not be doing
+5. Related to path measurements;
-5. Longest Path in a Directed Acyclic Graph DA :white_check_mark:
+  - Longest Path in a Directed Acyclic Graph DA :white_check_mark:
+  - Find if there is a path between two vertices in a directed graph :white_check_mark:
 6. Snake and Ladder Problem
 7. Boggle (Find all possible words in a board of characters)
 8. Assign directions to edges so that the directed graph remains acyclic :x:
-9. Kruskal's Minimum Spanning Tree (Greedy)
+9. No of triangles:
+  - Number of triangles in an undirected Graph
+  - Number of triangles in directed and undirected Graph
+10. Mother of all vertices

-## Shortest Paths
+## Shortest Paths (READ ONLY)
 - Dijkstra’s shortest path algorithm
 - Printing paths in Dijsktra’s Algorithm
+- Kruskal's Minimum Spanning Tree (Greedy) (READ ONLY)

 ## Connectivity
-- Find if there is a path between two vertices in a directed graph
+- Find if there is a path between two vertices in a directed graph (Added to the Question 5)

 ## Backtracking
 - Rat in a Maze